raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 [cs]: http://jashkenas.github.com/coffee-script/
 [node]: http://nodejs.org

 Cafe au Life's engine is based on Bill Gosper's [HashLife][hl] algorithm.
-The HashLife algorithm is, in a word, a **beautiful design**, one that is "in the book."
+The HashLife algorithm is, in a word, a [beautiful algorithm][beauty], one that is "in the book."
 To read its description ignites the desire to explore it on a computer.

 Broadly speaking, HashLife has two major components.
 The first is a high level algorithm that is implementation independent.
 This algorithm exploits repetition and redundancy, aggressively 'caching' previously computed results for regions of the board.
 The second component is the cache itself, which is normally implemented cleverly in C to exploit memory and CPU efficiency in looking up precomputed results.

-HashLife is usually implemented in C, and implementations like [Golly][golly] are optimized to run very long simulations with huge patterns.
+Implementations like [Golly][golly] are optimized to run very long simulations with huge patterns.

 [golly]: http://golly.sourceforge.net/